INMAS-Math/Workshop-01/README.md

 ## Testing your Anaconda installation

 Checking the version of Anaconda and Python is relatively simple.
-First, open a terminal (shell) window (anaconda Prompt on Windows, Terminal on Mac and Linux – more details below) and just type:
+First, open a terminal (shell) window (anaconda Prompt on Windows, Terminal on MacOS and Linux – more details below) and just type:

 `conda info`